joe32140/cupper/content/_index.md

 title = "Home"
 +++

-*I am looking for an internship opportunity in Summer 2022!*
+*I am seeking a research internship in Summer 2022!*

 Hi, I am Joe!
 I am a PhD student in Computer Science at the University of Chicago under supervision of [Prof. Chenhao Tan](https://chenhaot.com) in [CHAI lab](https://chicagohai.github.io/).
 My current research focuses on decision-focused summarization which aims to collect valuable information from lengthy source documents to support human decision making.